red-explosion/laravel-sqids/README.md

 $sqid = $user->sqid; // use_A3EyoEb2TO
 ```

-The result of `$sqid` will be encoded value of the models primary key along with the model prefix. **Note**: Only
+The result of `$sqid` will be encoded value of the models primary key along with the model prefix.

+> [!Tip]
-integers can be encoded and therefore we recommend using this package in conjunction with auto incrementing IDs.
+> Only integers can be encoded, and therefore we recommend using this package in conjunction with auto
+incrementing IDs.

 If you would like to set a custom prefix for the model, you can override it by setting a `$sqidPrefix` property value
 on your model like so: